lambduh/lambduh-execute/README.md

 # lambduh-execute
-Execute any shell string via node.exec
+Execute any shell string or bash script from AWS Lambda

 # Usage